Griffmatt/MovieMania2/README.md

 - Multiple Pages
 - Add to Favourites
 - Movie Search

-## Next
-- Connecting to firesbase to allow users to login and save their favorite movies, and reviews

 ## Setup
 To run this project, download Zip file, extract it and open the Terminal to locate the folder...